opengisch/QgisModelBaker/docs/background_info/usabilityhub/user_guide.md

 Now you can already generate the project locally:
 ![raw_import](../../assets/usabilityhub_raw_import.png)

-Or with a ili2db metaattribute `toml` file.
+Or with a ili2db metaattribute `toml`/`ini` file.

 ![raw_import_toml](../../assets/usabilityhub_raw_import_toml.png)

-The metaatribute `toml` file was created for the Nutzungsplan project.
+The metaatribute `toml` / `ini` file was created for the Nutzungsplan project.
 This file is specified in the Model Baker under "Advanced Options" and "Extra Model Information File" and will also be included via the UsabILIty Hub in the following steps:

 ![toml_config](../../assets/usabilityhub_toml_config.png)